nestauk/eurito_indicators/test/README.md

 However, it still needs some heavy refactoring and cleanup.

-A Github action is configured in `.github/workflows/node.js.yml` to automatically launch the Selenium tests on Browserstack when pushing to a PR.
+A Github action is configured to run the Selenium tests on pull requests to the `dev` branch.
+As a consequence, no direct pushing to `dev` should be allowed to ensure that the tests run before merging.
+The action can be fouind at `.github/workflows/browsersupport.yml`.

 Test results for the original repository can be found here: https://gist.github.com/NestaTestUser/8fb890ee1ebf84435539faa7996b140e .